landenenglish/vue-firebase-diet-generator/README.md

 ## Description
 ### The main goal of this project is for the user to generate a diet plan using both a food datatbase and a calorie/macro calculator.
-### The user enteres the foods they like to eat with nutritional information in the database, then caclulates their calories and macros based on their goal, then a meal plan with correct measurements for each meal is randomly generated with the foods they entered in the database.
+### The user enters the foods they like to eat with nutritional information in the database, then caclulates their calories and macros based on their goal, then a meal plan with correct measurements for each meal is randomly generated with the foods they entered in the database.

 - - - -
 ## Demo